Skip to article content

 [](#my-cell) - This is a cross-reference to a notebook cell

-The labeled output can also be used in figure directive, where you can then add a caption.
-If you are referring to that figure in a further cross reference that figure (i.e. not the original cell), give it a new name.
+The labeled output can also be used in the {figure} directive, where you can then add a caption.
+Below we give the figure a new name as well, so that we can cross-reference it directly.

 :::{figure} #my-cell